 TWEEZER - Yep, this is my design.
+I called this design Tweezer D as it was the fourth generation in what I drew up, but the D version was only one built.
 A Gen 2 design racing against the Mistral, Energizer designs.
-Stability somewhere between the Mistral and the Shelly.
-Flatter rocker in the Tweezer has proven to be a quick in a breeze but suffers against the Mistrals and even the Shelly in the lighter stuff (non-hiking breeze) which, on the East Coast, seems to be the majority of our conditions.
+Stability somewhere between the Mistral and the Shelly (though some other sailors have told me it is close in stability to a Shelley).
+Flatter rocker in the Tweezer has proven to be quick in a breeze but suffers against the Mistrals and even the Shelly in the lighter stuff (non-hiking breeze) which, on the East Coast, seems to be the majority of our conditions.
 I may be biased but it is a hull with little vices.
 Round bilged and the original was built using cedar strips.
-Picture below is of me racing at E-City.

-Shelly on the Bousquet V-meter.
+Shelley on the Bousquet V-meter.